 Director Rich Moore and writer Phil Johnston were joined by John C. Reilly on Facebook Live this morning to announce Wreck-It Ralph 2, which will hit theaters March 9, 2018, nearly 6 years after the release of the original.

 Where’s the Dory?
 Where’s the character with a tragic backstory which can be filled in and explored in a potentially superior sequel?
-Where’s the Jessie from Toy Story 2, or the day care of Toy Story 3?
+Where’s the Jessie from Toy Story 2, or the daycare of Toy Story 3?
 What’s the new angle you can take to turn this into an artistic versus commercial exercise (even though we know it’s always a bit of both)?
-How is that not just another Cars 2?
+Where’s the thing makes this more than just another Cars 2 fiasco?

 Moreover, now that we live in a world in which an actual mobile video game has become a surprise hit animated movie (The Angry Birds Movie) and another one is getting its own trilogy (Tetris, for some reason) does that make Wreck-It Ralph seem a bit passe?
 Or is the world now perfectly primed for a Wreck-It Ralph comeback?
 It will at least be better than our last movie full of old video game characters, but then again most things are better than Pixels.